 In 2000, we developed a similar survey for secondary schools.

 Our school survey reports have become a trusted source of information about Ontario’s schools, and have had an impact on policy and funding decisions.

-Highlights from PFE's 2017/18 Annual Ontario School Survey
+Highlights from the 2019 Annual Ontario School Survey

-Our Annual Ontario School Survey (AOSS) provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education, including special education, guidance counsellors, Indigenous education, childcare, fundraising, health, and the arts.
+Our Annual Ontario School Survey (AOSS) provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education.

 Annual Ontario School Survey research